mewmew/graph_theory_notes/notes - lecture 2.md

 Problem: we want to divide the states into regions, such that the regions is Hamiltonian.

 Show that 2k-2 regions in total always sufficies.

+Magic word: spanning tree problem

+Solution: We have a graph, it is connected, thus it has a spanning tree.
+Pick a spanning tree.
+We have k verticies, and k-1 edges in the spanning tree.
+If we now start somewhere and follow the spanning tree around the edges of the spanning tree.
+What we then do is we make a region for every outlined of the edge of the spanning tree.
+Therefore every edge of the spanning tree contributes to two new region.
+Thus, k-1 eges becomes 2k-2 regions.